 As for having the required knowledge, Einride operates one of the largest, software-enabled heavy-duty electric fleets in the world and focuses on identifying the best use cases that can achieve TCO parity today.
 Electrifying a fleet together with Einride will not only be more cost-effective for the shipper customer but is also faster to implement and will curb more emissions compared to driving the electrification on their own.

 Operating an electric fleet requires an automated and data-driven solution that coordinates all parts of the transport ecosystem, including where electric vehicles are deployed and when; where to install charging infrastructure; which routes the vehicles will take at any given time; how drivers receive their instructions; at which points along the route to charge; how to optimize battery usage; the maintenance of vehicles; and much more.
-All of these tasks are either automated or made effortless through Einride’s freight mobility platform Einride Saga.
+All of these tasks are either automated or made effortless through Einride’s intelligent freight platform.
 As the digital brain behind the entire shipping operation, it enables efficient and optimized electric and autonomous freight through various applications, algorithms and models built on centralized data.

 Transitioning to electric shipping in the most sustainable and cost-efficient way requires an accurate and actionable assessment of electrification opportunities.
 Prerequisites for a successful electric rollout include: knowing where there is electrification potential within the network, deciding where to install electric capacity and where to deploy trucks; and knowing how to expand or scale the fleet(s), in line with the emissions-savings goal and cost-savings goals.